 Centralised heating, ventilation, and air conditioning (HVAC) systems dilute indoor, potentially contaminated air through the introduction of fresh air from the outside while maintaining indoor air quality (IAQ) and thermal comfort.

-A well designed, located and maintained HVAC system can reduce aerosol transmission by:
+A well-designed, located and maintained HVAC system can reduce respiratory particle transmission by:

 - supplying clean air to areas where susceptible occupants are located